tensorflow/docs/site/en/install/lang_java.md

 [TensorFlow Java](https://github.com/tensorflow/java) can run on any JVM for building, training and deploying machine learning models.
 It supports both CPU and GPU execution, in graph or eager mode, and presents a rich API for using TensorFlow in a JVM environment.
-Java and other JVM languages, like Scala and Kotlin, are frequently used in small-to-large enterprises all over the world, which makes TensorFlow a strategic choice for adopting machine learning at a large scale.
+Java and other JVM languages, like Scala and Kotlin, are frequently used in large and small enterprises all over the world, which makes TensorFlow Java a strategic choice for adopting machine learning at a large scale.

 Caution: The TensorFlow Java API is *not* covered by the TensorFlow [API stability guarantees](../guide/versions.md).